cuschk/somafm/readme.md

 $ npm install --global somafm
 ```

-Playing a channel requires [MPlayer](https://mplayerhq.hu) or [mpv](https://mpv.io) on your system.
-Please make sure you have at least one of them installed and the `mplayer` or `mpv` command can be run within your shell.
+Playing a channel requires [mpv](https://mpv.io) on your system.
+Please make sure you have it installed and the `mpv` command can be run within your shell.

 To record a channel, you need [Streamripper](http://streamripper.sourceforge.net) and its executable `streamripper`.